deeppavlov/DeepPavlov/README.md

 <p align="left">
 <img src="http://lnsigo.mipt.ru/export/images/deeppavlov_architecture.png" width="50%" height="50%"/>
 </p>
-DeepPavlov is built on top machine learning frameworks (TensorFlow, Keras).
+DeepPavlov is built on top of machine learning frameworks (TensorFlow, Keras).
 Other external libraries can be used to build basic components.

 ### Key Concepts
  * `Agent` - a conversational agent communicating with users in natural language (text)